Kenzo Maeda

-Kenzo Maeda (前田 顕蔵, Maeda Kenzō) is a current professional basketball head coach for Akita Northern Happinets in Japan and the former bench boss for the Takamatsu Five Arrows of the bj league.
+Kenzo Maeda (前田 顕蔵, Maeda Kenzō) is a professional basketball coach who currently serves as a head coach for Chinese Taipei women's national basketball team in Taiwan and the former bench boss for the Takamatsu Five Arrows of the bj league.
 He also served as a support coach/translator for the Japan national basketball team.
+In April 2026, Maeda was named head coach of the Taiwan women's national basketball team.